 Causes of Headache Disorders in College Students

-Many people experience headaches, often due to triggers related to their age, gender, health and overall lifestyle.
+Many people experience headache disorders, often due to triggers related to their age, gender, health, and overall lifestyle.
 College students are no different.
-In fact, these young and seemingly healthy individuals often lead lifestyles that put them at a very high risk for headaches.
+In fact, these young and seemingly healthy individuals often lead lifestyles that put them at high risk for headache disorders.

 Many college students will experience a tension-type headache during their time on campus.
 A tension-type headache causes non-throbbing, frequently bilateral pain.
 The underlying cause of a tension-type headache is likely due to chemical and neuronal imbalances in the brain and may be related to muscle tightening in the back of the neck and/or scalp.
 It is no surprise that tension-type headache occurs so frequently in the college population.
 Students spend much of their time in straining positions, whether it be sitting in uncomfortable lecture hall seats or hunching over tables trying to catch up on reading assignments.

-Moreover, college students are no strangers to the other common triggers of tension-type headaches, including temporary stress, fatigue and anxiety.
-From cramming for finals to worrying over grad school applications, from late night parties to early morning hangovers, from straining to read endless pages of small-print textbooks to staring at a computer screen for hours a time, college students need to know how to avoid the headaches that can easily occur as a result of their lifestyle.
+Moreover, college students are no strangers to the other common triggers of tension-type headache, including temporary stress, fatigue, and anxiety.
+From cramming for finals to worrying over grad school applications, from late-night parties to early morning hangovers, from straining to read endless pages of small-print textbooks to staring at a computer screen for hours a time, college students need to know how to avoid triggers that can easily occur as a result of their lifestyle.

-The National Headache Foundation (NHF) has prepared a list of tips for the collegians out there to make it through the best four (or more) years of their life with fewer headache.
-Taking these precautions may help avoid headaches:
+The National Headache Foundation (NHF) has prepared a list of tips for the collegians out there to make it through the best four (or more) years of their life with fewer headache occurrences.
+Taking these precautions may help avoid headache disorders: